simonsedge/simonsedge/README.md

 but the material i got from the incubator was extremely practical and spot-on for more beginner founders, so definitely something i will go back to in times of need.

-in early 2024 my overall returns in crypto and VC at this point were comfortably profitable. i setup multiple residencies in countries that fit with my current international structure, i start getting interested in international real estate investing,
+in Q1 2024 my overall returns in crypto and VC at this point were comfortably profitable. my international law structure becomes more complete, looking for countries that fit with it and i began getting interested in international real estate investing - i feel financially safe and locked in some profits.

-i end up deciding i already possess enough knowledge in the digital marketing space for any regular business and for any potential future personal ventures, that it would be a great complement if i could feel comfortable with practical computer science/software design/programming knowledge. why?
+career-wise, i end up deciding i already possess enough knowledge in the digital marketing space for any regular business and for any potential future personal ventures, that it would be a great complement if i could feel comfortable with practical computer science/software design/programming knowledge. why?

 - i may want to build software for my own needs
 - i may want to be able to accurately tell the quality of a software engineer or niche developer